HomeBlogBest Party Boat & Pontoon Boat Rentals on Lake Tahoe (2026)

 Start with weather and water conditions.
 In the summer, high winds pick up in the afternoon without fail.
 Make sure you plan ahead and are close to home if the weather shifts.

-Follow all instructions from your boat rental company regarding boat speed, anchoring an waste disposal.
-Don’t litter, respect private property.
-And always, always have a sober drive.
-(Or, rent a captain!)
+Follow all instructions from your boat rental company regarding boat speed, anchoring, and waste disposal.
+Don’t litter and respect private property.
 Protect the things you love!
 And we promise, if it’s not already, Lake Tahoe will soon be one of them.

 Okay.
 HAVE FUN.